 Tap Get Route, then select the overflow button in the upper right corner to activate Manual Reorder mode.
 You can reorder Stops by tapping the grab bar (three lines) on the side of each Stop.

 You can also enter this mode by just pressing on the grab bar to the right of a Stop and dragging it to a new position in the list.

 When you manually reorder an optimized Route, you override the RoadWarrior fastest-Route algorithm--so tap Calculate at the bottom of the screen to finalize your Route if you wish to retain your changes (rather than tapping Optimize (which will re-run the algorithm and reorder your Stops).

 Road Warrior didn't take me to the next closest stop, won't that make my route longer?

-One way to think about Road Warrior is to imagine how a Grandmaster in chess plays their games.
-They are always 4 or §5 steps ahead of their opponents and have to think how each move impacts the entirety of the game.
-Road Warrior imagines your game as a whole and places each piece of the puzzle in order for you to win it all.
+One way to think about Road Warrior is to imagine how a chess master plays their game--always a few steps ahead of their opponent, keeping the whole game in perspective--not just the next move.
+Road Warrior imagines your Route as a whole, and places each piece of the puzzle for you to win it all.

-Our unique algorithm works best with 120 stops, and we want the app to work its best for you, so the limit is for your benefit.
+Our unique algorithm works best with 120 stops, and we want the app to work its best for you--the limit keeps speeds high and costs low for our users.

-Unreachable stops can also occur when you input availability for a stop and you manually reorder or create an infeasible situation to reach that stop in its availability window.
-For example, if you input a stop that you need to be at until 11am and then need to be at another stop at 11:30am that is 60 miles away, then the situation is infeasible.
+Unreachable Stops can also occur when you input availability for a Stop, and your current settings will not allow you to get to that Stop in the proper time.
+For example, if you have Stop that you need to be at until 11am and then need to be at another stop 60 miles away by 11:30am, the situation is infeasible.